Nath9319/DocumentationAgent/output/CalculatorCode/documentation/DualInput.md

 ### DualInput

 **Description:**
 The `DualInput` class serves as a model for operations that require two numerical inputs.
-It is designed to facilitate calculations or operations that depend on two distinct values, providing a structured way to manage and manipulate these inputs within the application.
+It is designed to facilitate calculations or manipulations that involve pairs of numbers, leveraging the structure and functionality provided by its parent class, `BaseModel`.

 **Parameters/Attributes:**
-- None (The class does not define any specific parameters or attributes in the provided context.)
+- **None**: The `DualInput` class does not define any additional parameters or attributes beyond those inherited from `BaseModel`.

 **Expected Input:**
-- The `DualInput` class is expected to handle two numerical values, although the specific methods for inputting these values are not detailed in the provided context.
-Users should ensure that the inputs are of a numeric type (e.g., integers or floats) to avoid type-related errors during operations.
+- The class is expected to handle two numerical inputs, which can be integers or floats.
+The specific nature of these inputs (e.g., whether they can be negative or zero) may depend on the operations defined in the methods of the class, which are not detailed in the provided information.

 **Returns:**
-- None (The class itself does not return a value but is intended to support operations that will utilize the two numerical inputs.)
+- **None**: The class itself does not return any value upon instantiation.
+However, it is likely that methods within the class will return results based on the two input numbers.

 **Detailed Logic:**
-- The `DualInput` class inherits from `BaseModel`, which suggests that it may leverage functionalities provided by this external library.
-The specifics of how `DualInput` interacts with `BaseModel` are not detailed, but it likely includes methods for validation, serialization, or other model-related tasks.
+- The `DualInput` class inherits from `BaseModel`, which implies that it may utilize or override methods and properties defined in the base class.
+The main logic of the `DualInput` class revolves around managing and processing two numerical inputs for various operations.
-- The class is structured to encapsulate two numerical inputs, allowing for operations that may include addition, subtraction, multiplication, or division, depending on the implementation of additional methods that may be defined in the class.
+- While the specific operations are not detailed in the provided information, it can be inferred that the class will implement methods that perform calculations or transformations using the two inputs, potentially calling upon methods from `BaseModel` to handle common functionalities or validations.
-- The design implies that the class will provide a framework for managing the two inputs, ensuring that they are processed correctly for any calculations or operations that follow.
+- The design of the class suggests that it is part of a larger system that may involve multiple models or components, where dual numerical inputs are a common requirement for various calculations.

 ---
 *Generated with 0% context confidence*